ergoplatform/ergodocs/docs/dev/scs/tx/tx-tree.md

 # Transaction Tree

+A *transaction tree* is a structure that represents a sequence of related transactions in a hierarchical manner, with each transaction in the tree having one or more child transactions that are dependent on its successful execution.

+A transaction tree can be thought of as a more complex version of a [transaction chain](tx-chains.md), in which each transaction in the chain may have multiple child transactions, each of which may in turn have their own child transactions.
+This creates a branching structure that resembles a tree, with the original transaction at the root and subsequent transactions branching off from it.

+Transaction trees can be useful for representing more complex transaction sequences and dependencies, particularly in the context of smart contracts and other advanced blockchain applications.
+They can help to ensure that transactions are executed in the correct order and with appropriate dependencies, while also providing a more detailed and flexible view of the overall transaction sequence.

+Overall, transaction trees are a powerful tool for representing complex blockchain transactions, and can help to improve the efficiency, scalability, and security of blockchain-based systems and applications.

+## Process

-A **transaction tree** is an extension of [transaction chains](tx-chains.md) where the code can contain `if` statements and simple loops, i.e., where some start and end nodes are the same.
+A transaction tree is an extension of transaction chains where the code can contain `if` statements and simple loops, i.e., where some start and end nodes are the same.
 The following figure illustrates a transaction tree.

 ![](../../../assets/img/scs/tx-tree.png)